Bustling and colorful Mexico City

 Disclosure: Bear in mind that some of the links in this post are affiliate links and if you go through them to make a purchase we will earn a commission at no additional cost to you.
 We chose these companies / hotels because of their quality and not because of the commission we receive from your purchases.

-Mexico City has an amazing mix of art, unique culture, friendly people and special sights.
+Mexico City is a mix of art, unique culture, friendly people and special sights.
 The government has done a lot of work in making the city safe and in the 3 times I have been there I have never felt unsafe.
 Yes one time a suitcase of a friend got snitched when waiting for a taxi, but this can also happen in my hometown Amsterdam.
 As long as you use your common sense, Mexico City is not an unsafe destination and you will find that the locals are incredibly friendly and helpful.
-One of the best tips I can give you is to buy a sim card when you arrive in Mexico City and use the app Uber.
-It's safe, fast and super cheap in Mexico City.
+One of the best tips I can give you is to buy a sim card when you arrive in Mexico City and use the app Uber to get around.
+It's safe, fast and super cheap.

 Mexico City is huge, but it has many nice compact neighborhoods.
 Here some Spanish influence, there a touch of France, a little Madrid and a dose of just Mexico.
 Here a list of our favorite neighborhoods and what to do.